AvivYehuda1/Software-Project/README.md

 # **SymNMF Clustering Algorithm Software Project**

 An efficient implementation of the **Symmetric Non-negative Matrix Factorization (SymNMF)** algorithm, designed for clustering data represented by symmetric, non-negative matrices.
-SymNMF is particularly valuable in applications like text mining, image processing, and community detection in networks, where non-negative and symmetric data structures are commonly used.
+SymNMF is valuable in applications like text mining, image processing, and community detection in networks, where symmetric, non-negative data structures are commonly used.

 ## **Features**

 - Implements Symmetric Non-negative Matrix Factorization (SymNMF) for clustering.
-- Scalable to large datasets with optimized performance.
+- Provides comparison with the K-Means clustering algorithm.
-- Includes example datasets and visualization tools for easy interpretation of clustering results.
+- Includes analysis tools for clustering quality and performance comparison.

 ## **Table of Contents**
 - [Installation](#installation)